skyworkz/website/content/blog/jengo:a-homebrew-distributed-golang-based-jenkins-api-wrapper.md

 tags: ["authentication", "jwt", "aws"]
 videos: []
 ---
-Since I am about to start at a new client, I have been busy digging through some of the tools they use.
-One of those tools, and central to a lot of what they are doing, is {{<raw>}}<a href="https://www.jenkins.io/">Jenkins</a>{{</raw>}}.
+Since I am about to start at a new client as DevOps engineer, I have been busy digging through some of the tools they use.
+Unsurprisingly, one of those tools is {{<raw>}}<a href="https://www.jenkins.io/">Jenkins</a>{{</raw>}}.
 In order to catch up, I found myself back zifting through articles and documentation regarding old and newer versions of Jenkins.
 Although reading the documentation before starting is a sometimes forgotten best practice, I also want to be able to hit the ground running from day 1.
 E.g. I am going to need a bit more hands-on experience as well.
 {{<raw>}}
 <br>
 <br>